Ayurveda the

 many constituents including U´sı¯ra, in the treatment of

-innate haemorrhage, skin diseases, diabetes, intestinal
+innate haemorrhage, skin diseases, diabetes,

 parasites and oedema (Srikanthamurthy 1984).
 U´sı¯ra